serverless/serverless-graphql/README.md

 serverless project init
 ```

 After following the setup instructions, add the `authTokenSecret` variable to `_meta/variables/s-variables-STAGE-REGION.json` and give it a strong value.
-This is the secret used to hash passwords and generate JSON web tokens.
+This is the secret used to generate JSON web tokens.
 Then:

 ```
 cd back/api